Tajogaite: Lava tubes

 The eruption of Tajogaite created an extensive system of lava tubes.
 The tubes, which were spotted in the midst of the 2021 eruption, were first explored in June 2022 after work crews rebuilding roads over the hardened lava.
-The system, which extends between 65 ft to 200 ft under the hardened lava flow, is made up of three distinct levels and may be the longest in Europe.
-Despite the tubes reaching temperatures of 140 F, Pseudomonadota and Bacteroidota bacteria have been found colonizing the walls of the tubes.
+The system, which extends between 20 m to 60 m under the hardened lava flow, is made up of three distinct levels and may be the longest in Europe.
+Despite the tubes reaching temperatures of 60 C, Pseudomonadota and Bacteroidota bacteria have been found colonising the walls of the tubes.

 Reconstruction

 The Special Commissioner for the Reconstruction of the island of La Palma, created in 2022 to coordinate and promote the actions adopted by the General State Administration to repair the damage caused by volcanic eruptions and for the reconstruction of the island of La Palma.
 It has the rank of Under Secretary and it depends from the Ministry of the Presidency, although functionally from the Ministry of Development.
 Hector Izquierdo Triana, born in La Palma and secretary of state for finance at that time, was appointed to this responsibility.
-On July 31, 2024 he was awarded the Grand Cross of the Royal Order of Civil Merit.
+On 31 July 2024 he was awarded the Grand Cross of the Royal Order of Civil Merit.